logu810/ShopEz/README.md

         npm install
 ## Running the Application
 1. **Start the Server**
-    -In the terminal, run:
+    - In the terminal, run:

       ```bash
       cd server
       node index.js
 2. **Start the Client**
-    -In another terminal, run:
+    - In another terminal, run:

       ```bash
       cd client
       npm start

 This will start the client on http://localhost:3000 (or the specified port).